 - iii.
-It is a touchback when 1 of the following occurs: - The kicking team's punt breaks the plane of the receiving team's goal line.

-- The ball is out of bounds behind a goal line (except from an incomplete forward pass), when the ball becomes dead in the possession of a player on, above, or behind the player's own goal line, or when the ball becomes dead not in possession on, above, or behind the team's own goal line and the attacking team is responsible.
-NOTE: If in doubt, it is a touchback.
-If in doubt, the out-of-bounds punt near the goal line is a touchback. - After a touchback, the ball shall be snapped from the nearest 14 yard line, unless moved by penalty.
+It is a touchback when 1 of the following occurs: - The kicking team's punt breaks the plane of the receiving team's goal line. - The ball is out of bounds behind a goal line (except from an incomplete forward pass), when the ball becomes dead in the possession of a player on, above, or behind the player's own goal line, or when the ball becomes dead not in possession on, above, or behind the team's own goal line and the attacking team is responsible. - After a touchback, the ball shall be snapped from the nearest 14 yard line, unless moved by penalty.